 The Best Thing That Ever Happened To Me

 For many years I was a marketing executive at a Fortune 10 company.
-I left a year ago as a result of a downsizing.
-For a lot of people being laid off can be a traumatic experience and that is certainly understandable.
-To be honest I was completely euphoric.
-Immediately after receiving the news on that Monday morning, I called my best friend who was also a former employee of the same company and within the hour she was at my home with champagne and two fluted glasses.
+I left two years ago.
+To be honest I was part of a downsizing although I was completely euphoric about it.
+Immediately after receiving the news on that Monday morning, I called my best friend who was also a former executive of the same company and within the hour she was at my home with champagne and two fluted glasses.
 We soaked up the June sun while toasting my jumping off of the Hamster Wheel.
-Now almost a year later I couldn’t be happier with my life.
+Now almost two year’s later I couldn’t be happier with my life.
 I’m healthier, more relaxed, living a fuller life, my relationships are better and the icing on the cake is that now I love Mondays!

 My younger sister, Julie, died of brain cancer two years ago.
 Losing a sister is like losing part of you.
 She was given 2-5 years to live although she lived only 8 months.
 In hindsight, those 8 months were a gift and we spent a lot of time together.
 One day we were in Golden Colorado for a fundraiser her employer was hosting for her and her 13-year-old daughter.
 She needed some fresh air, so we rolled her wheelchair down several blocks of this quaint western town and all the while she shared through tears that her deepest regret in her 46 years of life was not having traveled more.
 Julie’s legacy is that she cemented my resolve for living a life full of experiences and not stuff.

 Have you ever wondered how to travel more and what it’s like to visit certain destinations around the world?
 Have you considered how to live a simpler life?
 Are you interested in creative ways to find money to travel and have more life experiences?

 Thanks for reading this far and for following the blog contact me by email, Instagram, Facebook or comment here on this website.